Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > we will present later, is annotated as `@Exported` and `@Exported` is an
 > inherited Java annotation.

-We can do the same in code, instead of using the `@tool call` command.
+We can do the same in code, instead of using the `moka call` command.
 Namely, we can expand the `Family2` class seen before in order to run a further transaction, that calls `toString`.
 Copy then the following `Family3` class inside the `runs` package of the `runs` project: